bluprnt2/my_depot/api/README.md

    - Basic endpoint functionality
    - Now fully on AWS for the database
    - Login functionality!
+   - Endpoints
+     - Announcements
+     - Users (get only)
  - Not Working
-   - Other endpoints (currently working on the users and announcements)
+   - Other endpoints (currently working users and courses)
    - Tokens refreshing when they are close to expiring, but still being used

 ## How to run